 From M40, Junction 15, take the A46 towards Stratford on the Warwick Road.
 At the second roundabout, take the first exit onto Birmingham Road and then straight over the next two roundabouts, past the retail shopping centre and then turn right at the traffic lights (with McDonalds on the corner) onto Western Road.
 Go to the top of the road, past the Audi car dealership and then (where the road bears left towards the railway station), go straight on instead, which leads onto a service road going around the back of a gym.
 Parking is along the straight section facing towards the canal.
 From here you will see the gated entrance gate to the canal frontage where the moorings are located.

 This linear off-side mooring site is approximately 215 metres long and provides space for up to 11 vessels.
 The mooring rings are spaced at 6 metre intervals.

 The site has fencing, and a padlock fitted to the iron pedestrian access gates.

-The shared customer service facilities on the site seperates the two sections of moorings here.
-There is one shared water point, located by the shed.
-There are no on-site refuse facilities at Western Road.
-The nearest CRT refuse points are found at Bancroft Basin, or Bishopton Bridge 63.
+The shared customer service facilities on the site separates the two sections of moorings here.
+There is one shared water point, located by the end of the shed.
+The facilities listed are provided by and under the control of the local waterway, they do not form part of the mooring agreement.

 There are many pubs, shops, restaurants and tourist attractions in Stratford, all within a 10-minute walk away from the site.